phonedude/cs595-s22/assignments/Slick/4/README.md

 #### Extra credit: Week 5 lecture, slide 64 has a literary reference in its title.
 To what work does that reference refer?

 #### Framing Results Table
 The column Frameable refers to the ability to frame the url within an iframe directly.
-The Server Frameable shows which url's that are not frameable were able to be framed through the PHP server described in the sctra credit section.
+The Server Frameable shows which url's that are not frameable were able to be framed through the PHP server described in the extra credit section.
 |URL                   |Frameable|Server Frameable|
 |----------------------|---------|----------------|
 |4shared.com           |y        |                |